-The International Centre for Parliamentary Studies is proud to be hosting its 6th Annual International Public Administration Reform Symposium in December 2012.
+The International Centre for Parliamentary Studies is proud to be hosting its 7th Annual International Public Administration Reform Symposium from 10th - 11th December 2013.

 Copyright © 2013 International Centre for Parliamentary Studies Ltd